-Momo chutney recipe- This mouth-watering spicy red chutney is a must served with momos as the dipping sauce of these dumplings.
-This red-colored tomato chili garlic dip is common in every street-side momos stall.
-Even you must have noticed, they serve the same spicy dip for both of their veg and nonveg momos.
+Momo chutney is a mouth-watering spicy red chutney that must serve with momos as the dipping sauce of these dumplings.
+Momo chutney is basically a tomato chili garlic dip is common in every street-side momos stall.
+Even the same dip is served with veg and nonveg momos.

-Actually, momos and dipping sauce means its red-colored spicy tomato chili garlic chutney are complementing each other.
-Even these steamed dumplings must not taste wow without this red chili dip.
-As even regular tomato ketchup will also spoil the taste of momos if you replace it with that spicy sauce.
-Don’t worry you don’t need to compromise with your taste.
-For that, just follow my simple and easy step-by-step momo chutney recipe.
+Momo without momo chutney does not taste good, right?
+That does not mean, Momo’s taste depends on momo chutney, but surely this chutney enhances the taste of momos.
+Whether the momos are steamed or fried or baked must not taste wow without this momo dip.
+As even regular tomato ketchup will also spoil the taste of momos if you replace it with that spicy momo sauce.
+Don’t worry you don’t need to compromise your taste.
+For that, just follow my simple and easy step-by-step recipe described below.

 As Tibet or Nepal is considered to be the birthplace of momos so its chutney or sauce must be their own creation I guess.
 That’s why I never use soya sauce or any other Chinese sauces for making this chutney.
 Even this chutney has some similarities with Chinese schezwan sauce, mostly for having the same spiciness.

 Momos chutney is basically prepared with very simple ingredients like tomato, red chili, garlic cloves, and a little ginger.
 As those ingredients are easily available at every home, so it is not hard to make by following my recipe.
-Just spend your few minutes to make it ready, and then enjoy it with every momo recipe.
+Just spend your few minutes making it ready, and then enjoy it with veg or nonveg momos.

-Must try it at home and let me know your valuable feedback about this recipe in the comment section below.
+Must try this momo chutney or momo sauce at home and let me know your valuable feedback about this recipe in the comment section below.

 Prep time: 5 mins